Dazcam/cameron_schizophr_bull_2023_snATACseq/README.md

 **Data**

-Focuusing on GE snATACseq data (from V1) using ArchR.
+Focussing on GE snATACseq data (from V1) using ArchR.

 ***